 3.22 Componential vs. Wholistic Semantics

-Semantical change had vexed the contemporary pragmatists, when they initially accepted the artifactual thesis of the semantics of language.
+Semantical change had vexed the early post-modern pragmatists, when they initially accepted the artifactual thesis of the semantics of language.
 When they rejected a priori analytic truth, many of them mistakenly also rejected analyticity altogether.
 And when they accepted the contextual determination of meaning, they mistakenly took an indefinitely large context as the elemental unit of language for consideration.
 They typically construed this elemental context as consisting of either an explicitly stated whole theory with no criteria for individuating theories, or an even more inclusive “paradigm”, i.e., a whole theory together with many associated pre-articulate skills and tacit beliefs.
-This wholistic (or “holistic”) semantical thesis is due to using the psychological experience of meaning instead of making semantic analyses that enable recognition of the componential nature of meaning.
+This wholistic (or “holistic”) semantical thesis is due to using the psychological experience of meaning instead of making semantic analyses that enable recognition of the componential nature of lexical meaning.

 On this wholistic view therefore a new theory that succeeds an alternative older one must, as Feyerabend maintains, completely replace the older theory including all its observational semantics and ontology, because its semantics is viewed as an indivisible unit.
 In his Patterns of Discovery Hanson attempted to explain such wholism in terms of Gestalt psychology.
 And following Hanson the historian of science Kuhn, who wrote a popular monograph titled Structure of Scientific Revolutions, explained the complete replacement of an old theory by a newer one as a “Gestalt switch”.

-Feyerabend tenaciously maintained wholism, but attempted to explain it by his own interpretation of an ambiguity in Benjamin Lee Whorf’s thesis of linguistic relativity also known as the “Sapir-Whorf hypothesis” formulated jointly by Whorf and Edward Sapir, a Yale University Linguist.
-In his “Explanation, Reduction and Empiricism”, in Minnesota Studies in the Philosophy of Science and later in his Against Method Feyerabend proposes semantic “incommensurability”, which he says is evident when an alternative theory is not recognized to be an alternative.
-He cites the transition from Newtonian to Einstein’s relativity physics as an example of such semantic incommensurability.
+The philosopher of science Feyerabend tenaciously maintained wholism, but attempted to explain it by his own interpretation of an ambiguity he found in Benjamin Lee Whorf’s (1897-1941) thesis of linguistic relativity also known as the “Sapir-Whorf hypothesis” formulated jointly by Whorf and Edward Sapir (1884-1931), a Yale University Linguist.
+In his “Explanation, Reduction and Empiricism”, in Minnesota Studies in the Philosophy of Science (1962) and later in his Against Method Feyerabend proposes semantic “incommensurability”, which he says is evident when an alternative theory is not recognized to be an alternative.
+He cites the transition from classical to quantum physics as an example of such semantic incommensurability.

-For empirical testing in science the component meaning parts that remain unaffected by the change from one theory to a later alternative one include those parts determined by the statements of test design shared by the two theories, even if the executable test design was formulated after the older theory was initially proposed.
-Therein is found the semantical continuity that enables empirical testing of alternative theories to be decidable.
+For empirical testing in science the component meaning parts that remain unaffected by the change from one theory to a later alternative one consist of those parts contributed by the statements of test design shared by the alternative theories.
+Therein is found the semantical continuity that enables empirical testing of alternative theories to be decidable between them.

 3.23 Componential Artifactual Semantics Illustrated